BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/README.md

 ### Physics, cuts and initialization

 Geant4 containes a library of pre-built physics list which describe all processes for photon and particle interaction with material.
-This can be set with
+This can be set with e.g.
 ```/gate/physics/addPhysicsList emstandard_opt4```

 There appears to be an issue with scatter recording when atomic de-excitation is included.
 Therefore, for simulations where accurate scatter information is required, I would recommend to turn off atomic de-excitation with `/process/em/pixe false` with the physics definition and then `/process/em/fluo 0` after the simulation has been initialised.